R3-da/restaurants_filter/README.md

 ## Important Notes

 - This project was developed and tested on iOS simulators running iOS 18.0.
-- If you plan to run the project on an Android emulator, you may need to update the backend API URL from `localhost` to `10.0.2.2` to ensure proper communication between the frontend and backend.
+- If you plan to run the project on an Android emulator, you may need to update the frontend API URL from `localhost` to `10.0.2.2` to ensure proper communication between the frontend and backend.

 ---